Skip to main content

 Install the Linux Unified Host Utilities

 The NetApp Linux Unified Host Utilities software package is available on the NetApp Support Site in a 32-bit and 64-bit .rpm file.
-If you do not know which file is right for your configuration, use the NetApp Interoperability Matrix Tool to verify which one you need.
+If you don't know which file is right for your configuration, use the NetApp Interoperability Matrix Tool to verify which one you need.

-NetApp strongly recommends installing the Linux Unified Host Utilities, but it is not mandatory.
-The utilities do not change any settings on your Linux host.
+NetApp strongly recommends installing the Linux Unified Host Utilities, but it's not mandatory.
+The utilities don't change any settings on your Linux host.
 The utilities improve management and assist NetApp customer support in gathering information about your configuration.

-If you have a version of Linux Unified Host Utilities currently installed you should upgrade it or, you should remove it and use the following steps to install the latest version.
+If you have Linux Unified Host Utilities currently installed, you should either upgrade it to the latest version, or remove it and follow these steps to install the latest version.

-1. Download the 32-bit or 64-bit Linux Unified Host Utilities software package from the NetApp Support Site Site to your host.
+1. Download the 32-bit or 64-bit Linux Unified Host Utilities software package from the NetApp Support Site to your host.

-2. Use the following command to install the software package:
+2. Install the software package:

 rpm -ivh netapp_linux_unified_host_utilities-7-1.x86_64